-Another concern for 2nd wave Covid contagion is pushing oil down – the commodity now trending at 24.23 after losing a dollar over the week.
+Another concern for 2nd wave Covid contagion is pushing oil down – the A tangible good that can be and which has been “commoditized”, i.e. standardized by quality and ... now trending at 24.23 after losing a dollar over the week.
 Low prices are forcing Saudi Arabia to triple its VAT to 15% as of July.

-After breaching the 10k level last week, Bitcoin lost 15% of its value yesterday in 30 minutes when mega-exchange Coinbase experienced outages on acute price volatility.
+After breaching the 10k level last week, Bitcoin lost 15% of its value yesterday in 30 minutes when mega-exchange Coinbase experienced outages on acute price The measure of fluctuation in an asset’s value from the mean.
+Volatility can be historical (over a....
 The token is currently valued at around $8700.

 Apart from the Disney reopening in China, Tesla sales there were down 64% MoM in March.

 And perhaps in signs of the winds of a renewed electionary trade war, Apple will be moving a fifth of its production from China to India over a 5-year period.